 From Perpignan, on arriving in Olette, opposite the old petrol station (building under renovation), turn right towards Sansa via the D4.
 Patience and extreme caution are required.
-The narrow road is in perfect condition but there isn’t a single straight stretch during the half-hour it takes to reach the heart of the beautiful village of Sansa.
+The narrow road is in perfect condition but there isn’t a single straight stretch during the half-hour it takes to reach the centre of the beautiful village of Sansa.

 Park at the top of the village, on Place de l’Église, following signs for Col de Sansa.

 Yellow markings.
 Numerous signs and directional posts.
+Checked: November 2022.

-Follow the signs for Col de Sansa for about a hundred metres and look for an ascending track on the right.
+Follow the signs for ‘Col de Sansa’ for about a hundred metres until you come to an ascending track on the right.

 (1) Turn sharply right onto this track, making sure to follow the yellow markings.
-Soon, at the end of the tarmac section, turn left, taking care to pass to the left of a small building.
+Shortly afterwards, at the end of the tarmac section, turn left, taking care to pass to the left of a small building.
 You’ll come to a well-maintained grassy track; follow it as it climbs gently, heading generally north.

 Look out for a yellow sign indicating a left turn.